-Even though many of the songs origin from this depressive state, one still senses a path towards the light in the music, and it is this adamant hope, that the record also reminds you of.
-As the good sides of life can put depression, hopelessness and contingency into perspective, the negation of life can also put perspective on joy and light: It is exactly because that we will soon perish, that we must insist on living, partying, loving and not to be conquered by darkness, hate and destruction.
-And thus, we must necessarily seek to journey out of the dark again.
+Even though many of the songs origin from this depressive state, one still senses a path towards the light in the music, and it is this adamant hope that the record will remind you of.
+As the good sides of life can put depression, hopelessness and contingency into perspective, the negation of life can also put perspective on joy and light: “Especially because we all will perish soon, we must insist on living, partying, loving and not to be conquered by darkness, hate and destruction.”
+The band explains.
+“And thus, we must necessarily seek to journey out of the dark again.”

 Music video for “Fenris” from Redwolves’ new album Future Becomes Past

 Future Becomes Past (CD)DKK 75,00

 Walking Roads T-Shirt Black w/white printDKK 75,00

 Future Becomes Past (LP)DKK 150,00